-- fully or partly substantiated, or - not substantiated (or only in part)
+- Fully or partly substantiated - Not substantiated (or only in part).

 It may not be possible to complete the investigation, or to make a clear determination about the disclosure, if there is insufficient evidence (for example if the investigator is not able to contact an anonymous discloser).